mediadrop/mediadrop/doc/install/nginx-uwsgi.rst

 NGINX Configuration
 -------------------

-When configuring NGINX for use with uWSGI to serve MediaCore, you need to make sure that you define how to talk to uWSGI, your static file paths, and also your XSendfile internal path that MediaCore will serve media files from.
+When configuring NGINX for use with uWSGI to serve MediaCore CE, you need to make sure that you define how to talk to uWSGI, your static file paths, and also your XSendfile internal path that MediaCore CE will serve media files from.

-At this point, it will probably be easier to just walk through a fully functional MediaCore NGINX configuration file, so here it is.
+At this point, it will probably be easier to just walk through a fully functional MediaCore CE NGINX configuration file, so here it is.
 This is a generic configuration and will probably suit most use cases:

 .. sourcecode:: nginx

-    # Configure our MediaCore App for NGINX+UWSGI
+    # Configure our MediaCore CE App for NGINX+UWSGI
     server {
         # Define server parameters:
         # Listen on port 80 for requests to mydomain.com